Jimmy Graham: Professional career

+Pre-draft

 According to scouts, Graham was "extremely athletic, with an outstanding combination of size and speed for the tight end position," yet he was considered very raw since he only had one year of college football experience.

+New Orleans Saints (first stint)

+2010 season

-Graham was drafted by the New Orleans Saints in the third round of the 2010 NFL Draft, with the 95th overall selection.
+Graham was selected by the New Orleans Saints in the third round of the 2010 NFL draft, with the 95th overall selection.
 He signed a four-year, $2.445 million rookie contract on July 28, 2010.

-New Orleans Saints

-2010 season

 In his rookie season in 2010, Graham started in only five games, playing behind veteran tight end Jeremy Shockey.
-In a Week 9 game at Carolina, his first NFL game in his home state, Graham caught a 19-yard pass from quarterback Drew Brees to score his first career NFL touchdown, contributing to a 34–3 victory.
+In a Week 9 game at the Carolina Panthers, his first NFL game in his home state, Graham caught a 19-yard pass from quarterback Drew Brees to score his first career NFL touchdown, contributing to a 34–3 victory.
 On December 19, against the Baltimore Ravens in Week 15, Graham recorded two receiving touchdowns for his first multi-touchdown game in the 30–24 loss.
 In Week 16, against the Atlanta Falcons, he scored the go-ahead touchdown late in the 17–14 victory.
 Graham finished the 2010 season with 31 catches for 356 receiving yards and five receiving touchdowns.
-Graham led all NFC rookie tight ends in major receiving categories.
+Graham led all National Football Conference (NFC) rookie tight ends in major receiving categories.